 From 2001 to 2005, the neocons seemed unstoppable.
-They enjoyed widespread support for all their foreign aggression and all the domestic speech suppression and privacy violation allegedly required to support our troops and protect us from terrorists.
+They enjoyed widespread support for all their foreign aggression and all the domestic speech suppression and privacy violation allegedly required to “support our troops” and “protect our freedoms” from terrorists.
 Apparently, voicing concerns about any of this was ill-timed, unpatriotic, and, according to Bill O’Reilly and other dittohead types, put our troops in harm’s way.
-We were risking lives with our irresponsible speech, which, perhaps should be restricted if people refuse to use their liberty responsibly.
+We were risking lives with our irresponsible speech, which, perhaps should be coercively restricted if people refuse voluntarily to use their liberty responsibly.

 Fast forward a generation.
 The fake conservatives are out of fashion, and pseudo-leftist progressivists are running the show.
-Their social class is in control, and is doing everything it can to permanently institutionalize its class supremacy.
+Their social class is in firm control, and is doing everything it can to permanently institutionalize its class supremacy.
 Their class ideology is so overwhelmingly dominant that it is dangerous to criticize it, despite the fact that nobody dumb enough to believe it understands it, and nobody smart enough to understand it believes it.
-This, of course, is comedy gold, so comedy is closely policed, because ridiculous people are ridiculously bothered by ridicule, for no particular reason, I suppose.
-I have never witnessed a time quite this embarrassing, neither in my lifetime nor in any of my explorations of times past.
+This, of course, is pure comedy gold, so comedy is closely policed, because ridiculous people are ridiculously bothered by ridicule, for no particular reason, I suppose.
+In my lifetime, I have never witnessed a time quite this embarrassing, and I’ve lived through some pretty dumb decades.
 The oblivious self-confidence of today’s ideals will make the excesses of the 70s, 80s and 90s look dignified in comparison, and the resulting taste infractions will astonish and delight future parodists.

 I know better, but I’ll just go ahead and waste my time pointing the same stuff out to the progressivists.
 The tables are totally going to turn, and turn hard.
 And you renounced liberalism when you were in a position to strengthen it, so you cannot make liberal arguments for your own rights to free speech or private decisions once you are out of power.